magepages/mpdocs/docs/product-alerts/index.md

 - **Popup Description**: Insert the description for your Popup

-- **Email Placeholder**: Insert the email for notification of price change
+- **Email Placeholder**: Insert the Placeholder message for notifying customers that this is the field to add email addresses receiving notification.
+For example: `Your email address`

 - **Add me to email list label**: Enable this field to allow checkbox for customers to add their emails to the store mailing list